ros2-forest/forest/examples/mnist_bnn/README.md

 # Forest Example Project - Binarized Neural Network for MNIST Digit Recognition

-Binarized neural networks are neural networks with weights and activations constrained to +1 and -1 at run time [1].
+Binarized neural networks (BNNs) are neural networks with weights and activations constrained to +1 and -1 at run time [1].
 Since only one bit is required to store each weight in a BNN, as opposed to 32 bits in a full-precision standard neural network, BNNs require considerably less memory and hardware resources, thus enabling larger neural networks to run on smaller FPGA boards.

-This example project consists of a binarized neural network (BNN) running on the FPGA being applied to the MNIST digit recognition task.
+This example project consists of a BNN running on the FPGA being applied to the MNIST digit recognition task.

 ## Requirements